-Bob is a pensioner who had been seeing a local dentist and periodontist regularly for many years.
+Bob is retired and had been seeing a local Dentist and Periodontist regularly for many years.
 He routinely had periodontal (gum) treatment and fillings done.
 Having chipped another front tooth, he was frustrated and made his first appointment with Dr Lidums to have it repaired.
 He said that every time he chewed down on it, he experienced a lot of pain.

 It quickly became evident that despite Bob’s best efforts, numerous teeth were failing and in fact some were already showing signs of abscesses and advanced decay.
 Bob was going to lose all his teeth.